Monstera Deliciosa: Growing Delicious Monsters At Home

 Once in place, tie the moss with string to keep it there, and wrap with plastic (either plastic wrap or a plastic bag).
 Be sure to leave air vents in the bag or poke some holes to allow for air to penetrate.
 New roots should form within a few months, and you can clip it off below the roots to replant elsewhere.

-Monstera deliciosa should be transplanted about every two years.
+Monstera deliciosa should be transplanted in fresh soil about every two years.
 If it’s growing faster, transplant it when it’s outgrown its existing pot.
 Aim for a pot which is 2″ wider than the prior one, as that provides plenty of space.